chinamike65/hugo-tuolesi/content/book1/book1en.md

 All disciples who practice at home can achieve success, and even become Buddhas.

 Everyone should know the concept of achievement.
 If you have attained renunciation, it will be considered an achievement; if you have attained bodhicitta, it will be considered an achievement.
-Anyone who has attained the right path, such as the five paths of Buddhism, the path of accumulation, the path of practice, the path of vision, the path of cultivation, without learning the Dharma, as long as one obtains one of the Dharmas, it can be said to be an achievement.
+Anyone who has attained the right path, such as the five paths of Buddhism, the path of accumulation, the path of practice, the path of vision, the path of cultivation without learning the Dharma, as long as one obtains one of the Dharmas, it can be said to be an achievement.

-In fact, among lay disciples, there are many, many people who become Buddhas in one lifetime.
+In fact, among lay disciples, there are many, many people who become Buddhas in this current  lifetime.
 It can be seen that lay disciples can also achieve liberation.

 But to achieve it, you need to practice the steps.